Do Humans Have Dragon in Their DNA?

-David E. Jones, an anthropologist, has a fascinating theory about the prevalence of dragon myths in all cultures: Humans have dragon in their DNA.
-More precisely, humans have the fear of dragons in their DNA.
+David E. Jones, an anthropologist, has a fascinating theory about the prevalence of dragon myths in all cultures: Humans have dragons in their DNA.
+More precisely, humans have a fear of dragons in their DNA.
 Dr. Jones explains his theory in his book, An Instinct for Dragons.

-According to Jones, the dragon is the embodiment of an instinctive fear of the three main predators who preyed on our mammalian ancestors.
-The three predators are snakes, large birds of prey, (raptors, eagles) and the big jungle cats (lions, tigers, leopards).
-Individuals who instinctively fled these predators had a survival advantage which was passed on through their genes.
+According to Jones, the dragon embodies an instinctive fear of the three main predators who preyed on our mammalian ancestors.
+The three predators are snakes, large birds of prey (raptors, eagles), and big jungle cats (lions, tigers, and leopards).
+Individuals who instinctively fled these predators had a survival advantage that was passed on through their genes.

 (Some depictions of dragons seem to have a lot of crocodile in them, so crocodiles may be part of this syndrome also.)

 David E. Jones observed vervet monkeys in the wild.
 He noticed that there were three distinct calls that the monkeys made upon seeing the approach of a snake, a bird of prey, or a big cat.
 They made a different call for each predator, and each call elicited a different response from the vervets.

 If it was a snake, they would move up or down a tree away from the snake; if it was a bird of prey, they would move down the tree to avoid the bird's talons; if it was a big cat, they would move up the tree away from the cat.
 These actions were only taken in response to the specific call, and each action was specific to the predator.